munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

 Pretty straightforward.
-We can implement an infix parselet for binary
+We can implement an infix parselet for binary arithmetic
-arithmetic operators like `+` using something like:
+operators like `+` like so:

 ```java
 class BinaryOperatorParselet implements InfixParselet {